Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.5.2 =
+* Added automatic support for all registered taxonomies.
+Previously needed taxonomy descriptors should be removed.
+* Added automatic support for all registered public custom post types (including relations with taxonomies).
+Previously needed custom post types descriptors should be removed.
+* Added configuration profile option that allows to keep translation in draft even after translation is completed.
+* Added ability to loch / unlock translations on Translation Progress screen via bulk action.
+* Added caching to read operations.
+* Added caching to hash calculation operations.
+* Fixed issue of metadata duplication if value is an array with one element.
+* Small improvements

 = 1.5.1 =
 * Fixed potential issue that triggers `E_NOTICE` while editing post with third-party plugin.
 * Fixed potential issue with uncaught exception if previously used content-type was removed from wordpress.